 Chimfunshi is a Chimpanzee Sanctuary based in Northern Zambia offering home to approximately 120 chimpanzees.
-The objective for Happy Africa Foundation's conservation project is to ensure the protection and rehabilitation of the chimpanzees at the sanctuary and to reduce the negative impact of humans on wildlife, in this case to to ensure that the 'Escape Artists' have safe access to a more natural environment whilst enclosed.
+The objective for African Impact Foundation's conservation project is to ensure the protection and rehabilitation of the chimpanzees at the sanctuary and to reduce the negative impact of humans on wildlife, in this case to to ensure that the 'Escape Artists' have safe access to a more natural environment whilst enclosed.

 There are currently four chimpanzees aptly named the Escape Artists due to their ability to escape from the large forested enclosures at Chimfunshi in Chingola, Zambia.
 Because of their escaping abilities they are housed in a large enclosure for their safety and for that of visitors, volunteers and keepers, but which does not allow them access to their natural, forested habitat.